 Why?
 It’s the only program that allows you to redeem for any travel from any provider without restrictions.
 And to help increase the value of your points, it also has a flight travel schedule and multiple airline and hotel partners.

-And it has the credit card that offers the best return for any type of travel, the
+And it has a credit card that offers one of the best returns for any type of travel, the

 Coming in second is the Scotia Rewards program.
 You can book with any travel provider, as long as you have enough points to cover the entire transaction, with no loss of point value.

-And it has the card with the 2nd highest return rate for any type of travel booked – the
+But it has the card with the highest return rate for any type of travel booked – the

 Easy rewards vs cash back rewards